sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> id(cf), id(-cf)
    (4603182592, 4599771072)

-There is no support for operations involving :py:class:`decimal.Decimal`:
+There is no support for binary operations involving :py:class:`decimal.Decimal`:

 .. code:: python